KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_6_branching_and_the_art_of_collaboration.md

 3. Look through the list of issues for one that does not yet have a comment icon on the right side: ![](/images/comment.png).

-4. Click on the issue to open it and at the bottom, add a comment "This issue is assigned to @codingandcocktails".
-Replacing codingandcocktails with your own GitHub username, leaving the @ symbol.
+4. Click on the issue to open it and at the bottom, add a comment saying the issue is assigned to you.
+For example,  This issue is assigned to @codingandcocktails.
+Replacing codingandcocktails with your own GitHub username, leaving the @ symbol to tag yourself.
 Make note of the issue number to use in step 8.

+    {% hint style='info' %}
+You may see development teams assign work via the "Assignee" option on the upper right corner of the issue.

+We are not using that option because of additional user management overhead.
+    {% endhint %}

 5. Fork the repository.